Matheus-Malara/financ-ai/README.md

 ## 🧠 Learning Goals

-This project was built as a learning journey to explore:
+This project was built as a personal learning journey to explore and practice:

-- API integration with external services
+- API integration with external services (Alpha Vantage and OpenAI)
-- Prompt engineering for investment analysis
+- Prompt engineering for investment analysis using GPT
-- Service and controller layer architecture
+- Service and controller layer architecture with clean separation of concerns
-- Clean DTO and model design
+- DTO and model design using Jackson and Lombok
-- Use of WebClient (non-blocking I/O)
+- Reactive programming using WebClient (non-blocking I/O)
+- Writing unit tests using **JUnit 5** and mocking with **Mockito**
+- Exception handling and formatting for a RESTful API

 ---